State of Origin series: Inglis scandal

-Notable Cases of Odd Eligibility
+Notable cases of odd eligibility

 Due to the clarification of selection rules, the Sims brothers are eligible for different States.
-Tariq and Ashton are eligible for New South Wales while Korbin Sims is eligible for Queensland.
-Previously father and son combinations, such as Steve and Mat Rogers have represented different states.
+Tariq and Ashton are eligible for New South Wales, while Korbin Sims is eligible for Queensland.
+Previously father and son combinations, such as Steve and Mat Rogers, have represented different states.
 This duo was especially notable because Mat was born in New South Wales and played for Queensland while Steve was born in Queensland and played for New South Wales.
 Steve Rogers played his first senior game of rugby league for the Southport Tigers on Queensland's Gold Coast, in an NSW CRL competition.

 Foreign-born players have also represented each state.
 New Zealand has had several players, such as Brad Thorn, Ben Te'o, Craig Smith, Willie Mason, Tonie Carroll, James Tamou and Karmichael Hunt play Origin.
 Tamou's selection by New South Wales in 2012 was controversial as he was born in Palmerston North and played for the Junior Kiwis, lived in New Zealand until he moved to Sydney when he was 13 and was included in the New Zealand national rugby league team training squad for the 2011 Four Nations.
 Both Hunt and Tamou played for Australia before being selected for the State of Origin.
 Other players, such as Sam Kasiano and Jason Taumalolo are also eligible, creating concern in the New Zealand Rugby League.
 Apart from representing Queensland, Brad Thorn is also a dual rugby international, having played international rugby league for Australia, and international rugby union for the All Blacks.

-Papua New Guinea-born Adrian Lam and Fijian-born Lote Tuqiri, Akuila Uate and Petero Civoniceva have also played Origin.
+Papua New Guinea–born Adrian Lam and Fijian-born Lote Tuqiri, Akuila Uate and Petero Civoniceva have also played Origin.
 Benny Elias was born in Lebanon and has played for and captained NSW.
 Mario Fenech was born in Malta and has played for NSW.
-The most recent case of a foreign-born player being selected was the selection of former Samoan international, Ben Te'o, by Queensland in game three of the 2012 season.

-A report into eligibility based on a player's birth state showed; "Of the 18 series that QLD has won, it had the greater percentage of non-State [born] players in its side on 14 of those occasions – revealing a 77.8% dependency.
-Of the 13 series that NSW has won, on five of those occasions, it had a higher percentage of non-State [born] players across the series – revealing a 38.5% dependency."